 If your mattress is too large in either of the dimensions, then a lack of edge support will reduce the life of the mattress, and may also affect your comfort.
 Better too small than too large.
 However, too small of a mattress will leave hard ledges around the bed which may also be uncomfortable.

-Our mattress sizes chart below lists the dimensions of the major mattress and bed sizes in each of these countries.
+Our mattress sizes chart above lists the dimensions of the major mattress and bed sizes in each of these countries.
 First, however a brief description of each of the major mattress sizes, using American dimensions as an example.